i. General Information

 The Corcoran College of Art + Design is unaffiliated with any of the above lenders and does not receive benefits or compensation by placing any particular lender on the list.
 Corcoran student borrowers are not required to use the lenders on the list and are free to use any FFELP lender of their choice.

 Other forms of aid, including additional grants and scholarships, are often available through private organizations, including clubs, churches and employers.
 Students are encouraged to investigate sources from all affiliations.
-Students may also wish to use an online scholarship search service such as www.fastweb.com.
+Students may also wish to use an online scholarship search service such as www.fastweb.com .
 Veterans and members of the armed forces are encouraged to explore all available educational resources.
+The Corcoran participates in the Yellow Ribbon Program.
+Please go online at www.VA.gov for additional information.
 Undergraduate and graduate programs meet the program requirements for most external agencies.

 Monthly Payment Plan